Criteria and Information on Becoming a Service Provider or Vendor

 1. Information for Direct Pay Vendors

-Businesses that sell eligible goods may apply to the SSES program to be considered as a direct pay vendor by clicking “Apply to Become Direct Pay Vendor” below.
+Businesses that sell eligible goods may apply to the PDSES program to be considered as a direct pay vendor by clicking “Apply to Become Direct Pay Vendor” below.
 Businesses will be asked to provide their website, federal or state taxpayer number, and/or state business license when completing the application.
 Only businesses within the United States will be eligible to apply.

 If approved, they will be added to the list of eligible direct pay vendors within the ClassWallet “Pay Vendor” portal.
 Once the family makes their selection of items from the approved direct pay vendor, the direct pay vendor will create an invoice or a quote for the family to submit for approval.
-When the invoice/quote is reviewed and approved, the online marketplace will transfer funds directly to the vendor, and the direct pay vendor will ship the item to the SSES family.
+When the invoice/quote is reviewed and approved, the online marketplace will transfer funds directly to the vendor, and the direct pay vendor will ship the item to the PDSES family.

-Become an SSES Direct Pay Vendor
+Become a PDSES Direct Pay Vendor

 Apply to be a Direct Pay Vendor